geleto/cascador-ai/README.md

 	prompt: 'Critique this blog post: {{ draft }}',
 }, baseConfig);

-// A renderer to rewrite a draft based on feedback const revisionGenerator = create.TextGenerator({
+// A renderer to rewrite a draft based on feedback, also with a templated prompt const revisionGenerator = create.TextGenerator.withTemplate({
-	model: anthropic('claude-3-7-sonnet-latest'), //override the base model to use Claude Sonnet
+	model: anthropic('claude-3-5-sonnet-latest'), //override the base model to use Claude Sonnet
 	prompt: 'Rewrite the following post based on these suggestions:\n\nPOST:\n{{ draft }}\n\nSUGGESTIONS:\n- {{ suggestions | join("\n- ") }}',
 }, baseConfig);

-// Define the orchestration script for the agent const contentAgent = create.ScriptRunner({
+// Define the orchestration agent by executing a Cascada script const contentAgent = create.ScriptRunner.withScript({
 	context: {
 		draftGenerator, critiqueGenerator, revisionGenerator,
 		topic: "the future of AI-powered development",